 FIND coaches film families for 10 minutes as they engage in everyday activities, such as playing a game or having a snack.
-The coaches then edit down the footage to three brief clips that highlight positive instances of parent-child interaction, and share these with the caregiver in weekly structured coaching sessions.
-In reviewing these moments, coaches facilitate caregivers’ understanding of how engaging in serve and return can promote the child’s development.
+Short clips are then selected that highlight positive instances of parent-child interaction.
+Coaches share these clips with the caregiver in weekly structured coaching sessions.
+In reviewing clips, coaches facilitate caregivers’ understanding of how engaging in serve and return can promote the child’s development.

-A “fast-cycle learning” approach has been important to the implementation of this project’s intervention strategy.
-As researchers and practitioners learn more and share feedback about the program, they use these reflections to continually adapt and refine their processes.
-This constant incorporation of new learning led to several changes from the initial pilot at CHSW.
-First, based on feedback from the home visiting staff, the FIND program designers refined the program manual in order to simplify the text and clarify a number of concepts.
-Additionally, practitioner and researcher reflection helped to streamline the process for sending and receiving video files for analysis, resulting in a far more cost-effective solution that maintained participant confidentiality.
+A fast-cycle learning approach has been important to the development and scaling of the FIND program.
+As researchers and practitioners learn more and share feedback about the program, they use these reflections to continually adapt and refine the program materials, theory of change, and approach to evaluation.
+This constant incorporation of new learning has led to several key changes.
+First, based on feedback from the home visiting staff implementing the program, the FIND development team simplified the text and clarified a number of concepts in the program manual.
+Additionally, practitioner input helped to streamline the process for sending and receiving video files, resulting in a far more cost-effective and user-friendly solution that maintained participant confidentiality.
 Finally, in order to build internal capacity, staff members at CHSW were trained to edit the video footage themselves.
-The researchers developed and have employed a protocol for editor certification to ensure the reliability of the edited footage.
+The researchers developed a protocol for editor certification to ensure the reliability of the edited footage.